identity-com/idv-builder/README.md

 It provides you with an opinionated IDV Toolkit configuration, with the goal of minimizing the amount of work needed to launch an IDV Toolkit.
 Essentially, you only need to provide your custom business logic and you are ready to launch

 > **_NOTE:_** While we have gone to great lengths to abstract away as much complexity as possible, a rudimentary understanding of the architecture of an IDV Toolkit is still helpful.
-Please consider at least skimming through the the main IDV Toolkit [Achitecture Architecture Guide](https://github.com/identity-com/idv-toolkit/blob/develop/README.md) before diving into the IDV Builder.
+Please consider at least skimming through the the main IDV Toolkit [Architecture Architecture Guide](https://github.com/identity-com/idv-toolkit/blob/develop/README.md) before diving into the IDV Builder.
 Additionally, where applicable, we will be linking to specific parts of the main documentation._

 An IDV _Toolkit_ consists of [multiple components](https://github.com/identity-com/idv-toolkit/tree/develop/components), each with its own responsibilities.
 Out of those, the
 [Validation Module](https://github.com/identity-com/idv-toolkit/tree/develop/components/modules/ValidationModule) is the one responsible (amongst other things) for: